 - Pinterest: Evenings and weekends

 None of these is accurate all of the time.
-You can try using tools like Facebook Analytics, Iconosquare, or Tweriod to analyze when your followers are most active—or you can investigate yourself by posting at different times of the day and checking the responses you get.
+You can try using tools like Facebook Analytics, Iconosquare, Tweriod, or other content calendar templates to analyze when your followers are most active—or you can investigate yourself by posting at different times of the day and checking the responses you get.

 With some experimentation, you’ll find the days and times that work best to get engagement.
 You can schedule your posts to go out then.